What Type Of Joint Is The Sagittal Suture

 Connective Tissue

 The connective tissue within the sagittal suture is primarily composed of collagen fibers.
-These fibers are strong and flexible, allowing the suture to withstand stress and tension.
+Day to day, these fibers are strong and flexible, allowing the suture to withstand stress and tension.
 The connective tissue also contains cells, such as fibroblasts, which are responsible for producing and maintaining the collagen fibers.

 Development and Function of the Sagittal Suture

-The sagittal suture plays a crucial role in the development of the skull, particularly during infancy and childhood.
+The sagittal suture makes a real difference in the development of the skull, particularly during infancy and childhood.
 It allows for the skull to expand and accommodate the growing brain.

 Skull Development